No products in the cart.

 9. Make impermanent art and experiment with digital art

-We are so lucky to live in a time when it’s so easy to document our work with a picture or video or make a quick little sketch on an iPhone with our finger!
+We are so lucky to live in a time when it’s so easy to document our work with a picture or video or make a quick little sketch on an iPhone with our fingers!
 Especially in the past couple of years, I find taking quick snaps of my art projects usually satisfies the need to “document” the work, instead of hanging on to every last little sketch and art experiment.

 If you have a smartphone or tablet, free apps like Paper or Tayasui Sketches bring the power of endless art tools to your literal fingertips.
 Both apps are incredibly intuitive, and a fun way for kids to experiment with mark-making for the digital age.
 They’ll also save you a load of money in art supplies (and don’t take up any physical space at all!).